 The program is based on NCSL’s Early Learning Fellows model, which has successfully graduated seven classes of legislators and legislative staff with expanded knowledge and motivation around early childhood issues.
 NCSL's new Opioid Policy Fellows will:

 This program is made possible by funding from the National Center for Injury Prevention and Control, Centers for Disease Control and Prevention.

 Program Application and Selection Process

 The Opioid Policy Fellows is a competitive program; interested legislators must apply to participate.
-NCSL will review completed applications and select up to 20 participants to be part of the program.
-Please be aware that our funding limits the number of fellows to a maximum class size of 20, and not all applicants may be accepted into the program.
-The application and selection process occurs between October and November.
-Applications are due October 17.
+NCSL will review completed applications and select up to 20 to 25 participants to be part of the program.
+Please be aware that our funding limits the number of fellows to a maximum class size and not all applicants may be accepted into the program.
+Applications are due February 12.
 Applicants who cannot immediately be accepted to the program will be notified of their waitlist status and may be accepted in November as space becomes available.
 Legislators will be chosen based on interest, geographic representation, balance of political party make-up and overall points awarded to thoroughness of application responses.
 The program dates begin in the new year.